June 4 - 9, 2017 -- Jabez, Ky

 The Kentucky Forest Leadership Program offers three educational tracks*: Forestry, Entomology and Wildlife.
 While choosing a track provides you the opportunity to experience a concentrated program, the three tracks will work together throughout the week just as real-life natural resources experts.
 So, if you want to learn about Kentucky’s forests, but are seriously interested in insects or wildlife you will get the opportunity to experience a concentrated program in entomology or wildlife while also learning about the forest.

 How You Will Spend the Week?

 The leadership program is not a recreational summer camp.
-You can expect to be busy with a full schedule of forestry activities for the week, including:
+You can expect to be busy with a full schedule of hands-on forestry and natural resource activities for the week, including:

 - Forestry – students will learn about tree and plant identification, forest evaluation and management, soil and water quality and fire management in Kentucky’s forests.

 - Entomology – students will learn about insect identification, collection, preservation and ecology.
 They will also learn about the positive and negative impacts insects can have on Kentucky’s forests.

 - Wildlife – students will gain experience with different techniques to sample, identify and manage wildlife as well as conducting species diversity and population surveys in various Kentucky habitats.

 The instructors and advisors are trained forestry and natural resource professionals from the University of Kentucky’s Departments of Forestry, Entomology and Natural Resource and Environmental Sciences as well as the Kentucky Division of Forestry, Kentucky Department of Fish and Wildlife Resources and the Kentucky Division of Conservation.